THE PARISH OF ST JOHN XXIII PRESTON

 Before the time of Christ the virtue of penance was the only means by which people’s sins could be forgiven.
 Even today, for those outside the Church in good faith, not possessing the sacrament of Penance, it is the only means for forgiveness of sins.

-If you require help making a good confession, you can find a useful examination of conscience here.
+If you have been away form the practise of Confession for some time or require some help in making a good confession, you can find a useful examination of conscience here.
 Outside our confessionals we have little cards to help you with the Rite, do use these to prepare, and if you need bring them with you to confession.
 Do not fear going to confession, all Catholics must make a confession at least once a year, it is something we all do to be in communion with God and with each other (the church).
+Remember the Priest who you confess to himself relies on the mercy of God in the Sacrament.